mpicbg-scicomp/tissue_miner/docs/quickstart/ubuntu/example_data/tm_qs_example_data.md

 ### 3. Select the analysis you are interested in

 Here, we propose some streamlined quickstart tutorials.
-We systematically use the `sm` command to generate the database (if not yet present), and one dedicated R script, which takes two arguments (input movie folder and output analysis folder), to make videos or to save plots.

 * [Cell area](cell_area.md)
 * [Cell elongation](cell_elongation.md)